jinghuazhao/PW-pipeline/README.md

 ## USAGE

-The pipeline requires users to specify software to be used as well as database to use.
+The pipeline requires users to specify both software and database to be used.
 It is possible that a given database can be used for several software when appropriate.

 The syntax is